Leanne251/make-up-project/README.md

 Add autocomplete to the words you are allowed to search for.

+- Refactor code so it's not as repetative, use objects?

 Add validators to the form, so displayed inputs must have entries.

 Make the items per page button work